SOLRICKS/comfyui-solricks/README.md

 > Available in **ComfyUI Manager**.
 Search for **SOLRICKS**.

-Anti-aliasing nodes for ComfyUI image and video workflows.
+Anti-aliasing and detail refinement nodes for ComfyUI image and video workflows.
 VideoTAADLAA combines temporal anti-aliasing, jittered sampling, and DLAA-inspired refinement for cleaner, more stable edges.
+VideoDetailRefiner adds a lightweight detail and texture refinement pass for image and video outputs.
 VideoAdaptiveAA provides a lightweight edge-focused cleanup pass for aliasing-prone regions.

 ---

 > [!IMPORTANT]
 > **Disclaimer**
-> This node does not use NVIDIA's closed-source SDKs or native DLAA/DLSS binaries.
+> This node pack does not use NVIDIA's closed-source SDKs or native DLAA/DLSS binaries.
 Instead, it is a custom adaptation of Temporal and Spatial Anti-Aliasing techniques commonly found in modern game engines, rebuilt entirely from scratch using PyTorch tensor architecture specifically for ComfyUI video post-processing.

 ---